-- Enable the repository connector(s) for the version control system(s) that you will use. - Add repositories through the Repositories admin panel, with trac-admin or in the [repositories] section of trac.ini. - Set up a call to trac-admin \$ENV changeset added \$REPO \$REV in the post-commit hook of each repository.
-Additionally, add a call to trac-admin \$ENV changeset modified \$REPO \$REV in the post-revprop-change hook of repositories allowing revision property changes. - Make sure the user under which your hooks are run has write access to the Trac environment, or use a tool like sudo to temporarily elevate privileges.
+- Manage repositories in the "Repository" admin panel, with trac-admin or in the [repositories] section of trac.ini. - Set up a call to trac-admin \$ENV changeset added \$REPO \$REV in the post-commit hook of each repository.
+Additionally, add a call to trac-admin \$ENV changeset modified \$REPO \$REV in the post-revprop-change hook of repositories allowing revision property changes. - Set the [trac] repository\sync\per\request option to an empty value to disable per-request syncing. - Make sure the user under which your Subversion hooks are run has write access to the Trac environment, or use a tool like sudo to temporarily elevate privileges.